oat-sa/taohub-articles/forge/How-to-install-TAO-on-a-Bitnami-LAMP-stack.md

 -----------------

 ### Error 1: Errors with Vhosts and Aliases\
-If you find some errors when installing such as: Not Found e.g. The requested URL /taotesting/tao/Main/entry was not found on this server.\
+If you find some errors when installing such as: Not Found e.g. The requested URL /taotesting/tao/Main/entry was not found on this server.<br/>

 Please note that alias/prefixes have some errors when installing TAO testing e.g. httpd-prefix.conf or Alias /taotesting/ “/opt/bitnami/apps/taotesting/htdocs/”

 TAO 3.0 was successfully installed onto a Bitnami stack (Amazon Web Services) when using Virtual Hosts e.g. httpd-vhosts.conf or <VirtualHost *:80>